History of the Community of Christ: Presidency of Joseph Smith III

 Initially, Smith III continued to live in Nauvoo, but over time he determined that its relative isolation hampered his administrative duties.
 He moved to Plano, Illinois, where the church's print house was established; this building served as the headquarters of the RLDS Church.
 Smith III and his brothers, Alexander Hale Smith and David Hyrum Smith, served many missions for the church, gathering old Latter Day Saints into the Reorganization.

 As the church grew, many members were eager to gather together and live some of the teachings of the early church.
 Although Smith III avoided calling for a new gathering place, he supported the efforts of members who founded a town called Lamoni in southern Iowa.
 Smith III eventually relocated to Lamoni, which became the headquarters of the church.

 During the late-19th century, Smith III and the church were involved in the Kirtland Temple Suit, which attempted to gain clear title for the church over Mormonism's original temple.
-In 1880, an Ohio court made a ruling which appeared to declare that the RLDS Church was the legal successor to the original Church of Jesus Christ of Latter Day Saints, and that as such it was entitled to the property of the original church.
+In 1880, an Ohio court hearing the suit gave an opinion stated that the RLDS Church was the lawful successor of the original church, but ultimately dismissed the case.
+Although the case had no legal bearing, the Community of Christ secured ownership of the temple through adverse possession by at least 1901.
 Smith III and the church also were involved in the Temple Lot Suit, which eventually resulted in clearing the title to a portion of the original Temple Lot in Independence, Missouri, for another Latter Day Saint denomination, the Church of Christ (Temple Lot).

 Late in life, Smith III moved to Independence, Missouri, which his father had designated as the "centerplace" for the City of Zion.
 He died on December 10, 1914, having led the RLDS Church for 54 years.